Marlow Cook: Kentucky House of Representatives

 A politically motivated taxpayer suit was brought by local lawyer Daniel Boone because of the county's expenditure of such an "outrageous sum" for a dilapidated "throwback to the Dark Ages of transportation," in Alan Bates' memorable phrase.
 According to Cook, the expenditure worked out to roughly six cents per taxpayer, a negligible sum, even at that time, and when individual citizens complained, he would simply pay them off with pennies from a jar that he kept in his office desk for the purpose.
-In a 1989 interview, Cook said that some people insisted on checks, and he wrote several such six-cent checks, none of them was ever cashed.
+In a 1989 interview, Cook said that some people insisted on checks, and he wrote several such six-cent checks, but none of them was ever cashed.

 Cook was reelected county judge in 1965 by a wide margin, 121,481 votes to Democrat William B. Stansbury's 71,280.

 In 1967, Cook ran at the top of a slate of statewide office holders as a candidate for governor of Kentucky in the Republican primary election.
-He was narrowly defeated by more conservative Barren County Judge Louie B. Nunn, who went on to be elected the first Republican governor in Kentucky since 1943.
-Nunn had also been the party's unsuccessful gubernatorial candidate in 1963 but had narrowly lost to Democrat Edward T. Breathitt.
+He was narrowly defeated by more conservative Barren County, Kentucky Judge Louie Nunn, who went on to be elected the first Republican governor in Kentucky since 1943.
+Nunn had also been the party's unsuccessful gubernatorial candidate in 1963 but had narrowly lost to Democrat Ned Breathitt.
 At the time, Kentucky governors could not succeed themselves in office.

-US Senate
+U.S. Senator

-In 1968, Cook ran for the US Senate to fill the vacancy created by the retirement of another moderate Republican, Thruston Ballard Morton, a former chairman of the Republican National Committee.
+In 1968, Cook ran for the U.S. Senate to fill the vacancy created by the retirement of another moderate Republican, Thruston Ballard Morton, a former chairman of the Republican National Committee.
 In the general election in which Richard Nixon carried Kentucky over Hubert Humphrey and George Wallace, Cook defeated former state Commerce Commissioner Katherine Peden.
 He was the first Roman Catholic to hold statewide office in Kentucky.
-He was subsequently one of the first Republican senators to call for Nixon to resign during the Watergate Scandal.
+He was subsequently one of the first Republican U.S. Senate members to call for Nixon to resign during the Watergate scandal.

 Cook was defeated in his 1974 bid for re-election by Governor Wendell Ford, a popular Democrat.
 Cook's repeated plea that Ford debate him was seen as highly unusual.
-Following the election, Cook resigned his seat early, in December, so that Ford could resign and be appointed senator by his successor, thus having greater seniority in assuming the office.
+Following the election, Cook resigned his seat early, in December, so that Ford could resign and be appointed senator by his successor, Julian Carroll, thus having greater seniority in assuming the office.
 (Morton had done the same for Cook, in 1968.)